John Frusciante: Influences

 During the recording of Blood Sugar Sex Magik, Captain Beefheart and the acoustic, one-man blues of Lead Belly and Robert Johnson, were among the most noteworthy influences.
 Frusciante cites R&B singer Brandy as a musical inspiration and admires her voice, calling it "multidimensional" and "inspiring."
 In describing her voice and signature sound, he said, "You can't hear [the elaborate harmonies] with your conscious; you have to hear her voice with your subconscious."
 He also mentioned that Brandy was the "main inspiration" behind the guitar work on Red Hot Chili Peppers' 2006 album, Stadium Arcadium.

 On Californication and By the Way, Frusciante derived the technique of creating tonal texture through chord patterns from post-punk guitarists Vini Reilly of the Durutti Column and John McGeoch, and bands such as the Smiths, Fugazi and the Cure.
 He originally intended By the Way to be made up of "these punky, rough songs", drawing inspiration from early punk artists such as the Germs and The Damned.
 However, this was discouraged by producer Rick Rubin, and he instead built upon Californications melodically-driven style.
 During the recording of Stadium Arcadium, he moved away from his new wave influences and concentrated on emulating flashier guitar players such as Jimi Hendrix and Eddie Van Halen.

 Frusciante has cited the synth-pop bands Depeche Mode and Orchestral Manoeuvres in the Dark as influences.
 He used his guitar to emulate the synthesizer melodies of those acts, as well as those of Gary Numan and the Human League, during the making of By the Way.
 Frusciante explained, "I was finding that people who were programming synthesizers in this early electronic music were playing in a very minimal way, where every single note means something new and every note builds on what the last notes were doing."
-His other electronic influences include Peter Rehberg, Christian Fennesz and Ekkehard Ehlers.
+His other electronic influences include Peter Rehberg, Christian Fennesz, Ekkehard Ehlers, Autechre, DJ Funk, DJ Assault, DJ Deeon and DJ Rashad.
+In 2022, Frusciante said his favorite music genre was jungle.

 Frusciante's interests are constantly changing, as he believes that without change he will no longer have any interest in playing: "I'm always drawing inspiration from different kinds of music and playing guitar along with records, and I go into each new album project with a preconceived idea of what styles I want to combine".